-When you invest in the stock market, you’re not only trying to make money.
-You’re taking part ownership of a company so you don’t want to support something with opposing views.
+Investing in the stock market means you’re not only trying to make money.
+You’re taking part ownership of a company, so you don’t want to support something with opposing views.

 Investing in these stocks doesn’t mean you’re placing your values over the potential to make a quality investment.
 Biblically responsible investing has grown over the past few years.

 Timothy Plan, a company that owns many faith-based mutual funds, has doubled and opened new funds.
 In real terms, this means BRI investors are shying away from companies that do any of the following: